Geylang International FC: Mohd Noor Ali era (2017–present)

-In 2018, Mohd Noor Ali went to abroad for a 1-year coaching stint with Japanese club Matsumoto Yamaga (as part of Geylang International's collaboration with their sponsor Epson).
+In 2018, Mohd Noor Ali went abroad for a 1-year coaching stint with Japanese club Matsumoto Yamaga (as part of Geylang International's collaboration with their sponsor Epson).
 Noor Ali's venture abroad meant Hirotaka Usui took charge of The Eagles for the inaugural 2018 Singapore Premier League.
-Geylang International finished a disappointing 8th position that season.
+Geylang International finished in a disappointing 8th position that season.

 In 2019, Mohd Noor Ali returned to Geylang International after guiding Yamaga's “B” team to a league title.
 The Eagles welcomed new players like former Dutch U-20 Barry Maguire, and retained a strong youthful core in Darren Teh and Zikos Chua, and Azril Suhaili.
-Zikos Chua scored vital late goals during the season, as the resilient Eagles finished a commendable 5th place in the 2019 Singapore Premier League.
-The Eagles Ultras watched and cheered on the team to 10 wins out of 24 matches.
+Zikos Chua scored vital late goals during the season, as the Eagles finished 5th place in the 2019 Singapore Premier League.
 That season, The Eagles also knocked out defending champions Albirex Niigata (S) en route to finishing 3rd in the 2019 Singapore Cup.
 The Eagles beat the 2019 Singapore Premier League champions, Brunei DPMM, in the 3rd/4th placing match 12–11 on penalties, after the match ended 2–2.

-In 2022, the season will be remembered for Geylang's resilience to finish the season strong, after a slow start.
-After beating title favourites Lion City Sailors 1–0 in their opening game, Geylang went on an 11-game winless run despite putting in commendable performances.
+After beating title favourites Lion City Sailors 1–0 in their opening game of 2022, Geylang went on an 11-game winless run despite putting in commendable performances.
 The newly revamped Geylang squad for 2022, consisting of a new group of foreign players - Vincent Bezecourt, Šime Žužul, Rio Sakuma, Takahiro Tezuka had to find a way to get back to winning ways.
 When Round 2 and 3 of the 2022 Singapore Premier League came around, Geylang International picked up form, picking up 5 wins in 6 games.
 By beating the Lion City Sailors 3–1 in the final round of matches (Round 4), and ending the season with a 1–1 draw with eventual champions Albirex Niigata (S), Geylang International finished the season 4th, matching their 4th-place finish in 2020.
 As a result, the Eagles secured the second and final AFC Cup berth.

 Collaboration with City Football Group

-In February 2023, Geylang International and City Football Group (CFG) formalised a collaboration agreement to further develop the Eagles, making it the first South-east Asian team to be associated with CFG, which owns Manchester City F.C..
+In February 2023, Geylang International and City Football Group (CFG) formalized a collaboration agreement to further develop the Eagles, making it the first Southeast Asian team to be associated with CFG, which owns English Premier League club Manchester City.
 Geylang club adviser Ben Teng, who was also the club's chairman from 2015 to 2020, played a key role in securing the deal.
 The partnership has already reaped benefits as CFG's Football Operations department helped Geylang to bring in striker Yushi Yamaya for the 2023 season, a former academy player of Yokohama F. Marinos, J-League champions and part of the CFG family.